sergiocalde94/COVID-19-Evolution/README.md

 Once you have installed all of the requirements, you run the app with the command `streamlit run app.py` and automatically **streamlit** will open your navigator (localhost, port 8501 by default) and the app is ready, you can play with it!

-Note: This is an experiment, if you encounter with any issue, please let me know about it
+Note: This is an experiment, if you encounter with any issue, please let me know about it.
+Note (2): You can try also `streamlit run deathtoll.py`, focused on death trends, as confirmed "cases" depend a lot on the number of tests performed per country.